Pers8/obsidian-files/TOK Exhibition.md

-Here's my introduction for my TOK exhibition :

-In TOK, knowledge is often defined as justified true belief.
-This exhibition explores the question: “Are some types of knowledge more useful than others?”
-To investigate this, we will examine three objects: “Starry Night” by Vincent Van Gogh, a smartphone, and the world map.
-These objects represent different types of knowledge: artistic, technological, and geographical, respectively.
-“Starry Night” embodies emotional and symbolic knowledge, the smartphone symbolizes practical and technological knowledge, and the world map represents geographical and cultural knowledge.
-The connection between these objects lies in their ability to convey knowledge that is useful in different contexts.
-This exhibition aims to delve into the complexities of these types of knowledge, their usefulness, and how they interact with each other in our daily lives.
-Through this exploration, we hope to shed light on the multifaceted nature of knowledge and its utility.

-Can you write a paragraph for my first object in a paragraph and in around 300 words also here is my question, first object and structure :
+Can you write a paragraph for my second object in a paragraph and in around 300 words also here is my second object and structure :
-Question :  Are some types of knowledge more useful than others?
-Object 1 : Van Gogh "Starry Night" painting
+Object 2 : A smartphone
 Structure :
-- Describe the painting and its significance in your life or in a broader context.
+- Describe how you use the smartphone in your daily life or its role in contemporary society.
-- Discuss how this artwork represents a form of knowledge that is different from factual or scientific knowledge.
-Explore the idea that while this knowledge may not be 'useful' in a practical sense, it offers deep insights into human emotion and perception.
+- Discuss the type of knowledge it represents, such as technological and informational knowledge.
+Highlight how this practical and readily accessible knowledge contrasts with the emotional and interpretive knowledge offered by art.
-- Link the object to the prompt by examining how the type of knowledge it represents contributes to our overall understanding of the world.
+- Link the smartphone to the prompt by considering whether the convenience and utility it offers make its type of knowledge more 'useful' than others.